Learning to Shape Rewards using a Game of Two Partners: Convergence and Optimality of ROSA

-The ROSA framework enables {\fontfamily{cmss}\selectfont Shaper} to learn a shaping-reward function with which {\fontfamily{cmss}\selectfont Controller} can learn the optimal policy for the task.
-The interaction between the two RL agents induces two concurrent learning processes which can occasion convergence issues \citep{zinkevich2006cyclic}.
-We now show that our method converges and the solution ensures higher performing {\fontfamily{cmss}\selectfont Controller} policy than would be achieved by solving $\mathfrak{M}$ directly.
-To do this, we first study the stable point solutions of $\mathcal{G}$.
+The ROSA framework enables the {\fontfamily{cmss}\selectfont Shaper} to learn a shaping-reward function to assist the {\fontfamily{cmss}\selectfont Controller} when learning a (near-)optimal policy.
+The interaction between the two RL agents induces two concurrent learning processes, potentially raisingconvergence issues \cite{zinkevich2006cyclic}.
+We now show that ROSA converges and that the performance of the resulting policy is similar to solving $\mathfrak{M}$ directly.
+To achieve this, we first study the stable point solutions of $\mathcal{G}$.
+Unlike MDPs, the existence of a stable point solutions in Markov policies is not guaranteed for MGs \cite{blackwell1968big} and are rarely computable.\footnote{Special exceptions are \textit{team} MGs where agents share an objective and \textit{zero-sum} MGs \cite{shoham2008multiagent}.} MGs also often have multiple stable points that can be inefficient \cite{mguni2019coordinating}; in $\mathcal{G}$, the outcome of such stable point profiles may be a poor performing {\fontfamily{cmss}\selectfont Controller} policy.
+To ensure the framework is useful, we must verify that the solution of $\mathcal{G}$ corresponds to $\mathfrak{M}$.
+We address the following challenges: